 This post contains affiliate links for your convenience.
 For more information, see my disclosures here.

 I use my Wolfgang Puck Electric Pressure Cooker to cook the potatoes washed, peeled and roughly cut potatoes for six minutes.
+There are many different brands of Electric Pressure Cooker, you can see which one you like by clicking here.
 When the potatoes are done cooked, I use a potato ricer instead of putting them in my stand mixer.
+This is the Potato Ricer that I use, click here.
 My Potato Ricer is also a Wolfgang Puck appliance.

 Once you have the potatoes riced, you can add butter, milk, salt and a few stirs and your potatoes are light fluffy modest and delicious.